 - Changes in work procedures

-- Supplementary noise monitoring and/or dust monitoring surveillance should be completed where new plant has been introduced to the workplace, where work practices have changed, or in areas where regular monitoring is required to check changes in exposure due to seasonal or workload related factors
+- Supplementary noise monitoring and/or dust monitoring surveillance should be completed where new plant and equipment has been introduced to the workplace, where work practices have changed, or in areas where regular monitoring is required to check changes in exposure due to seasonal or workload related factors, and

-Action OHS Consulting’s Noise Monitoring and Dust Monitoring Services
+Action OHS Consulting’s Dust and Noise Monitoring Services

 Our Noise Monitoring and Dust Monitoring services include:

 - Establishing a noise monitoring and/or dust monitoring scope of work specific to your needs